-Global Transfers allows for a seamless transfer of funds from your eligible HSBC deposit account to another HSBC account in any country with no transfer fee.
-International wire transfers can be sent from an eligible HSBC account to non-HSBC accounts, but for a fee.
+With HSBC’s Global Transfers you can seamlessly transfer funds between your eligible HSBC deposit accounts with no transfer fee.
+Or you can use HSBC’s Wire Transfers option to make an international wire transfer to someone else’s bank account, but for a fee.
 Wire transfers are a way to easily and quickly send money to people, businesses and banks worldwide.

 See how other services compare to HSBC

 Use our comparison calculator to assess the transfer fees, exchange rates and other details for HSBC against our money transfer partners when sending cash overseas.